14 Tips for Working Remotely While Traveling

-I’m working remotely and traveling with Remote Year, and along the way, I’ve learned a lot about the challenges of working remotely.
-For every challenge, however, there’s a solution!
-Here are my best tips for how to work remotely and succeed.
+I recently worked remotely and traveled with Remote Year, and along the way, I’ve learned a lot about the challenges of working remotely.
+For every challenge, however, there’s a solution.

 Away from the rigidness of a traditional office schedule, working remotely poses a unique set of challenges.
 There are a few best practices for working remotely that relate to routine management, working with remote teams and environments for effective remote work.